p-khn/p-khn/README.md

 <div align="center">

-### Building data systems that are reliable, useful, and intelligent.
+### Data is most useful when it can move fast, stay reliable, and explain something important.
 </div>